 Following entries can be used to calculate delta for up to 5 strike prices for a given spot-price.
 The default values are: Rate of Interest (ROI) = 5.0% per annum, Implied Volatility = 20 [%] and Dividend Yield = 0 [%].
 In order to omit calculation in any row, specify lot size = 0.
+As an option trader, most of the money is earned through time decay and hence one should try to be delta neutral with only small bias in the anticipated direction of price movement.

 |Spot Price:||Days to Expiry (days):||ROI:|